philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v02.md

 The results in this report should be interpreted with care.
 The methods used considered that all observations were different participants but there were 5 bilateral cases, where a patient had surgery on both knees.
 All results shown here are valid under the assumption of independence of observations, while multiple observations of a single patient could introduce bias in the estimates.
+To account for these biases a more sophisticated methodology would be required to estimate the effect size of covariates in the risk of implant failure.

 # Conclusions